luzihen/BAT-AIRSS/README.md

 # BAT-AIRSS
-Tools for battery research with AIRSS
+Tools for battery research with AIRSS.
+Scripts to build ab intio databases for cathodes prediction.

 airss_port_pymatgen.py -- python script to import airss results (.res) to pymatgen.